At the age of 31, Albert “Ginger” Goodwin was shot dead.

 He continued to fight for the workers and was instrumental in a strike that shut down the smelter, just 2 weeks after the strike began, Albert was called back in for another assessment and was found to be fit for service.
 He had no interest in fighting in Europe and headed off to Cumberland and from there into the wilds of Vancouver Island, He was not alone, many others joined him.
 They were helped by the people of Cumberland and another labor leader Joe Naylor. a socialist and union activist who has been a mentor to Goodwin.

 The Dominion Police were tasked with apprehending these deserters but with all the locals helping the band and their knowledge of these woods, the police were no closer to finding these men than they were when they began 3 months back.
 The police hired a special constable named Dan Campbell, Dan operated a hotel outside Victoria but at one time he had been a policeman until he was fired for corruption.
 He was a man who knew his way around the forest and was good with a rifle.

-On July 27, Campbell came upon Goodwin in the woods where he was picking berries and he shot Goodwin, he said that he pointed a rifle at him and he had to shoot in self-defence.
+On July 27, Campbell came upon Goodwin in the woods where he was picking berries, and he shot Goodwin, he said that he pointed a rifle at him, and he had to shoot in self-defense.
 Many did not believe this, even the authorities were in doubt and Campbell was arrested and charged with manslaughter and taken to Victoria.

 When Albert Ginger Goodwin was buried, the mines shut down and everyone walked behind his coffin in a huge procession.
-In Vancouver the unions called for a one day strike in honour of Goodwin, 5500 workers left their jobs, the army was called in and there was much violence.
-The Solders considered the strikers as traitors.
+In Vancouver the unions called for a one-day strike in honor of Goodwin, 5500 workers left their jobs, the army was called in and there was much violence.
+The soldiers considered the strikers as traitors.

-Shortly after Campbell’s Arrest, a grand jury reached the decision that Campbell fired in self-defence and that there would be no trial.
+Shortly after Campbell’s Arrest, a grand jury reached the decision that Campbell fired in self-defense and that there would be no trial.
 Campbell was set free.